Legal Turbulence: When Airline Accidents Mean Personal Injury Claims

 The airline wasn’t negligent, though.
 A flock of geese flew into the engines (aka “bird strike”), leading to their failure and the emergency landing.
 Passengers couldn’t sue the airline for damages because of this, but they received $5000 in compensation for lost luggage.

-Getting COVID-19 or sick from flying
+Getting COVID-19 or Sick From Flying

 Getting sick from COVID-19 while flying is unlikely to be the airline’s fault.
 They take many precautions to keep you safe in the first place, such as enforced mask use and having air filtration systems on their planes.